douglas444/birch/README.md

 ./main5 0.5 1 covtype.csv , 1
 ```

-Both implementation should output the same results.
+Both implementations should output the same results.